dev-mission/devmission.org/_posts/2019-06-03-LeaseAgreement.md

 Mission Housing and dev/Mission are pleased to extend an invitation to the public on June 3, 2019 for<br>
 the official ribbon cutting ceremony at the official headquarters of dev/Mission — 360 Valencia St. <br>
-In the heart of the Mission District. <br><br>
+In the heart of the Mission District. <br>

 “Dev/Mission is very thankful to our partner Mission Housing Development Corporation for working<br>
 together with our leadership team to develop this amazing lease that will help us enhance and deliver<br>
-programming in the Mission District for years to come,” said Leo Sosa, Executive Director of &lt;dev/Mission&gt;<br><br>
+programming in the Mission District for years to come,” said Leo Sosa, Executive Director of &lt;dev/Mission&gt;<br>

 “You know your work matters when you support an amazing organization and partner such as &lt;dev/Mission&gt;,” <br>